 The out-year CIP is bolstered with new stable, long-term funding sources from the passage of Senate Bill 1 (SB1).
 A combination of dedicated (State Rail Assistance) and competitive grant (TIRCP) funds, for which CCJPA has been historically successful in securing, enables CCJPA to confidently plan for significant, long-term capital projects such as Sacramento to Roseville Third Track, South Bay Connect (formerly Oakland to San Jose Phase 2A).
-This funding also allows CCJPA to take a variety of measures to optimize service, including working with CalSTA on a statewide Integrated Travel Program.
-See Appendix C for a list of capital projects and their funding statuses.
-CCJPA is also working in partnership with BART to continue planning efforts for a New Transbay Rail Crossing that would potentially include standard gauge rail to allow intercity passenger rail service between San Francisco and the East Bay.
+This funding also allows CCJPA to take a variety of measures to optimize service, including working with CaISTA on a statewide Integrated Travel Program.
+CCJPA is also working in partnership with BART to continue planning efforts for Link21, which includes a megaregional assessment of both BART and standard gauge rail that would be enhanced by a crossing between San Francisco and Oakland.